electron/electron/docs/api/browser-window.md

 ### Event: 'devtools-opened'

-Emitted when devtools is opened.
+Emitted when DevTools is opened.

 ### Event: 'devtools-closed'

-Emitted when devtools is closed.
+Emitted when DevTools is closed.

 ### Event: 'devtools-focused'

-Emitted when devtools is focused / opened.
+Emitted when DevTools is focused / opened.

 ### Event: 'app-command' _Windows_